AWC provides highly engaging, clinically grounded education designed to increase confidence, deepen understanding, and build skill.

 Cost: FREE

-Camp Alex is a small (eight family) bereavement retreat designed to support a surviving parent with a child or children under the age of 19.
+Camp Alex is a family bereavement retreat held by our friends at Paco da Gloria, an 18th-century manor in northern Portugal.
+It is designed to support a surviving parent with a child or children under the age of 19.

 Bereavement Facilitators: Andrea Warnick, RN, RP and Colleen Mousseau, RP